Why Deer Must Remain Wild

 What You Can Do To Help

-To keep wild deer wild, you can help by doing the following:
+To keep wild deer wild, you can do the following:

 - If you find a fawn, please leave it where you found it.
 It is normal for female deer to leave their hidden fawns alone for long periods as the adults feed.
-When humans interfere, chances that a fawn will survive are greatly reduced.
-A truly injured or orphaned wild animal can be taken to a licensed wildlife rehabilitator (see the list of Licensed Rehabilitators or call (804) 367-1258 to locate a rehabilitator).
+When humans interfere, chances that a fawn will survive are generally reduced.
+A truly injured or orphaned wild animal can be taken to a licensed wildlife rehabilitator (see the Licensed Rehabilitators List or call the Wildlife Conflict Helpline at 1-855-571-9003).

-- Report pet or tame deer to VDGIF.
-While you may hesitate to call if it means the animal will be destroyed, please know that you are doing the right thing.
-Addressing the problem early will reduce the risks of human injury and disease transmission and prevent more deer from being destroyed in the future.
+- Report pet or tame deer to DWR.
+While you may hesitate to call please know that you are doing the right thing.
+Addressing the problem early will reduce the risks of human injury and disease transmission and help keep deer wild.